Previous Page Next Page

 6312 Taking Photos of a Person

-When documenting the existence or nonexistence of injuries, the APS specialist does the following:
+When documenting the existence or absence of injuries, the APS specialist does the following:

 • Takes all photos as soon as possible.